truefrontier/pullpreview-app/ROADMAP.md

 ## Current Development Priorities

 ### Usability Improvements
-- [x] Fix repository loading UX
-  - Show loading state when reopening a previously saved repository
-  - Show loading state when reopening a previously saved target branch
 - [x] Improve file expansion/collapse behavior
-  - Move expand/collapse icon to the right side of the file header
+  - Move expand/collapse icon ALL the way to the right side of the file header ✓
-  - Make the entire filepath clickable to open the file (restore original behavior)
+  - Make the entire filepath bar is clickable to open the file ✓
-  - Fix icon state to properly indicate expanded/collapsed state
+  - Fix icon state to properly indicate expanded/collapsed state ✓
-  - Fix "Expand All" button (currently shows error: "Cannot read properties of null (reading 'setAttribute')")
+  - Fix "Expand All" button (currently shows error: "Cannot read properties of null (reading 'setAttribute')") ✓
-  - Rename "Expand All" to "Collapse All" when files are expanded
+  - Initial Default state of expand/collapse button should be Collapse All ✓

 ### Persistence Improvements
 - [x] Persist settings across app sessions
   - Save preferred code editor setting between app restarts
-- [ ] Store file expansion state by filename across all repositories
+- [x] Store file expansion state by filename across all repositories
 - [ ] Add keyboard shortcuts

 ### Feature Additions
+- [ ] Stage/unstage changes directly in the app
+	- use a checkbox on the left side of the filename bar to handle the staged state of a the entire file
 - [ ] Enable window tabs to open multiple repositories

 ## Future Enhancements

 These items are planned for future releases based on the project specification:

-- Stage/unstage changes directly in the app
 - Configurable refresh intervals
 - Support for multiple repository windows or tabs
 - Syntax highlighting within diff content based on file type